-I always believe in taking a collaborative and introspective approach when working with adults, couples, families, or children.
-I believe this kind of approach to treatment helps patients have a deeper sense of their own wisdom and healing potential.
+We always believe in taking a collaborative and introspective approach when working with adults, couples, families, or children.
+We believe this kind of approach to treatment helps patients have a deeper sense of their own wisdom and healing potential.

 Because of deep emotional pain, wounds, and burdens that we each carry on a daily basis, we can often become disillusioned with ourselves or others.
 For most of us, our natural way of coping with these struggles is by avoiding or turning away from it.
 But despite the temporary relief it brings, this style of coping often maintains extreme beliefs, negative feelings, and unproductive behaviors.

 We also believe that the relationship between the therapist and the patient is vital to any effective treatment.

 By providing a safe, supportive, connected, and compassionate environment, people can find the strength to personally explore their struggles without being pushed, pathologized, or retraumatized.
 That is mainly why we empower and support our patients to turn towards these areas of difficulty and explore them in a manner that often leads to lasting change and new ways of relating to themselves, others and the larger world.

 Dr. Kellner holds a BA in Psychology from Rutgers University and a Doctor of Psychology from Pace University.
 He is a member of the American Psychological Association, a licensed clinical psychologist in New York State, and is a Fellow at the Institute of Coaching, McLean Hospital, Harvard Medical School.
 He serves on the Faculty at Westchester Center for the Study of Psychoanalysis and Psychotherapy.
 He is also certified to interpret and apply Hogan Assessments.

 I am a Licensed Clinical Social Worker with over 20 years experience as a psychotherapist, with a strong focus on child, adolescent and family therapy.